 Jim Hutchison is retired and has had 15 delightful years with the club, he joined in 1989.
 He is presently the property administrator for the JHC.
 Jim’s favourite extended hike was the 5 night Amatola trail with several favourite day hikes, namely, Cedarberg, Boulder, Tonquani Kloof followed by a swim and braai at Mountain Sanctuary.
 His interests and hobbies are gardening and the ‘Friends of Foothold’.
 Worst hiking experience was the last hour of the day’s climb from Cathedral Peak Hotel to Twin’s Cave, carrying extra water and against a strong wind.
 Favourite trail recipe: corned beef, onion and pasta with a dash of mampoer.

 Ken Middleton runs a building contract company.
 He joined the club in 1990 and his favourite hike is Tonquani.
+In 2006 he was voted club member of the year.
 His hobbies include photography and painting (not house!) – exhibits monthly at Zoo Lake Artists-in-the-Sun.
 Best hiking experience was Kilimanjaro and he does not have any worst hiking experiences as he loves them all even with a broken leg!!
 Favourite trail recipe: irradiated mutton with dehydrated vegies followed by custard with stewed fruit and cheese and biscuits.

 Laurie Podmore describes himself as an entrepreneur who has had experience in many fields of business.
 He joined the club in 1987 and says his favourite hike is Bartlett’s Farm.
 Cooking, scuba diving and entertaining the ladies are his interests and hobbies.
 Without doubt his best hiking experience was the Otter Trail with the Port Edward to Port St Johns hike in the rain as his worst hiking experience.
 Favourite trail recipe: a special type of stroganoff made with fried onions, tender beef and spices with rice mixed in.